oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/base-kubernetes/KubernetesBaseLabs.md

             # Set this to me a quarter CPU for now
             cpu: "250m"
 ```
-The resources provides a limit for how much CPU each instance of a pod can utilize, in this case 1000 mili CPU's or 1 whole CPU (the exact definition of what comprises a CPU will vary between kuberneties deployments and by provider.
+The resources provides a limit for how much CPU each instance of a pod can utilize, in this case 1000 mili CPU's or 1 whole CPU (the exact definition of what comprises a CPU will vary between kubernetes deployments and by provider.

 ```
         volumeMounts: